Last Updated on October 5, 2022

 The zero waste community is so positive, and I love being surrounded by so many people who want to inspire change.

 Zero waste is about empowering the individual.
 We have the power to create change with just a few adjustments to our daily lives.
+Little things like making your own cocoa butter lip balm can really add up over time!

 Photo Cred: Grant Readle

 If you’ve ever felt like changing the world was out of your grasp or too large of a problem to solve – join the 1,000s of people working to empower the individual.
-We can all make a difference; It’s as easy as bringing your own containers!
+We can all make a difference; it’s as easy as bringing your own containers!

-Along the way you’ll probably find yourself wading into the realm of DIY products.
+Along the way, you’ll probably find yourself wading into the realm of DIY products.

 I hope everyone who took some home on Saturday is enjoying theirs.